nattyhawkins/natural-remedies/README.md

 - `pipenv shell` to activate virtual environment
 - For each of the following models: jwt_auth, benefits, active_ingredients, recipes, comments -> run:
     `python manage.py loaddata <MODEL>/seeds.json` to install data from database
-- `client` to go to the frontend directory
+- `client` to go to the front end directory
 - `npm i` to install frontend dependencies
 - `npm run build`
-- `..` to go back to main directory and run `python manage.py runserver` to start the app
+- `..` to go back to main directory, run `python manage.py runserver` to start the app then navigate to server address provided

 ## Brief
 The project must: